How to Draw a Rose

 Voila!
 The finished rose drawing!

 Please note that your rose pencil drawing can get easily smudged at this point, so try to keep it in a protected place.
 If you'd like to keep it for awhile, spray it with a final sealant.
 This will prevent smudging and fading.
 It will also protect the drawing from UV rays and moisture.
-The sealant that I use for my drawings is called Krylon Crystal Clear.
+The sealant that I use for my drawings is called Krylon Crystal Clear (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).

 Here is a quick re-cap of all the steps on how to draw a rose: